Brian Fernández: Colón

 Following his dismissal by Portland, Fernández moved back to his native Argentina, joining Argentine Primera División side Colón on 10 January 2020.

 Shortly after signing with Colón, Fernández reportedly disappeared and failed to arrive for training for three days.
 His disappearance was reported to the police, who issued an order for whereabouts, and he was later found alive and well at home.
 Various reasons for his absence were given, including "a flu" and later of a "personal problem".

 On 4 February, Fernández was again to miss training amid reports of a robbery where "...they pointed a gun at my [his] head".
 They also allegedly stole his Rolex watch and threw a brick through his window.
 He was also reportedly threatened by his own father, due to his father supporting Colón's local rivals Unión de Santa Fe.

 Loan spells

 Fernández joined Ferro Carril Oeste in late February 2021 on a loan deal for the rest of the year.

 In February 2022, he was sent out on loan to Deportivo Madryn until the end of 2022.
 However, the spell at Deportivo Madryn was cut short and he instead returned to Ferro Carril Oeste on a loan deal until the end of the year.
 On September 8, 2022, Ferro announced that Fernandez had not shown up for training for two consecutive days and that he "would not be returning again."

+Coquimbo Unido

+Fernández returned to Chile after his stint with Unión La Calera for the 2025 season and joined Coquimbo Unido on 10 December 2024.
+On 23 December, he returned to Argentina and announced his resignation from the club after being away from the training sessions.

+Talleres RdE

+Fernández signed with Talleres de Remedios de Escalada on 6 May 2025.